 Sound surrounds us every day and is an important way for people and animals to gather information about what is happening around us.
 Learn to identify the sounds found in nature and their patterns.

-Mighty oaks from little acorns grow.
-Students will be looking for both as they learn what trees need to grow.
-They’ll use their senses to explore and discover similarities and differences in the leaves, bark, branches and seeds of the trees of Dodge’s woods.
+Use your senses to explore and discover similarities and differences in the leaves, bark, branches and seeds of the trees of Dodge’s woods.

 Being outdoors in a Minnesota winter can be cold, snowy and challenging for plants, animals, and people.
 Inventions, both old and new, allow us to explore the winter landscape.
 We’ll predict and record temperatures in the air, under the snow, and under the ice as well as cut through the ice and snow